saswatsam786/bon-appetit/README.md

-# Project Title
+# IngredientMaster

-IngredientMaster: Your Personal Recipe Wizard with Voice-guided Cooking
+Your Personal Recipe Wizard with Voice-guided Cooking

 IngredientMaster is a cutting-edge web application that aims to revolutionize your cooking experience.
 With its innovative features and intuitive interface, IngredientMaster makes cooking enjoyable and effortless, even for beginners.